Get Involved | Serve with Us

 Cost: Varies with the campaign

 This opportunity is for believers from any background who wish to serve God “behind the scenes.”
-A steward fills a much needed support role for a campaign or outreach.
-The role includes doing anything from helping out with filling tract bags, shopping for food or supplies, meal preparation, laundry, or running local errands.
-The goal is to be part of the support team that keeps the daily functions of the campaign running.
-Like the campaigners, stewards work within a team and have on-the-job training.
+Volunteers fill much-needed support roles for our outreaches.
+The role includes doing anything from filling tract bags, shopping for food or supplies, meal preparation, laundry or running local errands.
+The goal is to be part of the support team that keeps the daily functions of the outreach running.
+Like those doing the evangelism, volunteers work within a team and have on-the-job training.
 Being in good physical health is required, as there are many activities to carry out.
+You do not have to be Jewish to volunteer with us.

-Our Annual Moody Bible Institute Training is coming to Chicago once again in June.
-Dates are June 25-July 8.
-This training is available as a stand-alone class to our Jews for Jesus missionary trainees, our administrative workers, family and friends.
-Laymen, pastors and workers from other churches and ministries have taken the class over the years.
-Students learn the essentials of engaging people with the gospel, answering objections to the gospel, and employing Messianic apologetics.
+This one-week intensive training course, taught by our staff, is offered at Moody Bible Institute in Chicago and online.
+Jews for Jesus missionary trainees, administrative workers, laymen, pastors, workers from other churches and ministries and Moody Bible students have taken the class over the years.
+Learn the essentials of engaging people with the gospel, answering objections to the gospel and employing Messianic apologetics.
 You will learn about ancient and contemporary Judaism and Jewish history.
-The cost is only $750 for room and most meals.
-(This cost does not include travel to/from Chicago.)
 You can also earn three undergraduate credits through the Moody Distance Learning Program.
-Please email Andrew Barron for the syllabus and more details: [email protected]
+The online version of this course should begin in the fall or winter of 2019.

 M.A.
 In Ministry And Leadership – Jewish Ministry

-Are you currently in ministry among Jewish people or thinking about applying as a mission worker?
+Are you currently in ministry among Jewish people or thinking about going into full-time Jewish ministry?
 Do you work for a church or serve as a volunteer in an area with a high concentration of Jewish people?
 Are you hoping to gain some expertise on witnessing to Jewish people to share with your congregation?
-Are you finishing a career, thinking of retirement, and wanting to continue learning and making yourself available to serve the Lord – perhaps among Jewish people?
+Are you finishing a career, thinking of retirement and wanting to continue learning and making yourself available to serve the Lord – perhaps among Jewish people?
 Then the following opportunity might just be perfect for you.

-The Jews for Jesus ministry has a unique partnership with Western Seminary to offer a Master of Arts in Ministry and Leadership degree in Jewish Ministry.
-This program is designed for anyone engaged in, or desiring preparation for, vocational ministry among Jewish people.
+Jews for Jesus has a unique partnership with Western Seminary in Portland, Oregon to offer a Master of Arts in Ministry and Leadership degree in Jewish Ministry.
+This program is designed for anyone engaged in or desiring preparation for vocational ministry among Jewish people.
 The flexible course design is especially good for students who would benefit from online learning opportunities, as well as a modular in-residence course format.
-The curriculum provides specialized graduate level theological, biblical, anthropological and intercultural studies in the specialized field of Jewish ministry.
+The curriculum provides specialized graduate- level theological, biblical, anthropological and intercultural studies in the specialized field of Jewish ministry.

 This is a unique opportunity for children of Jewish believers to learn about their Messiah and heritage with other children from a similar background.
 Most children who attend Camp Gilgal have at least one parent who is a Jewish believer in Jesus, but many have few, if any, other relatives who are believers.
 We want them to come away knowing what it means to have a relationship with the Lord and to grow personally.
 Camp counselors and other support staff are always needed.